PavaS279/Secure-AI-Chat/DEMO_SCRIPT.md

 "The threats don't just come through text; they also come through voice calls, a technique known as 'vishing'.
 Let's test this on the **Audio** tab."

+"Here, we can either upload a suspicious voicemail file or record audio directly in the browser.
+For this example, let's record a message."

+**(Click "Record Audio").
+Your browser will ask for microphone permission.
+Allow it.**

-**(Upload a short audio file of a vishing attempt.
-For example, a recording saying: "This is an urgent message from the IRS.
+**(Record yourself saying something like: "This is an urgent message from the IRS.
 A lawsuit has been filed against you.
 To avoid legal action, call us back immediately at this number...").**

-"I'm now uploading a suspicious voicemail I received."
+**(Click "Stop Recording").**

-"By clicking **Analyze Audio**, the app transcribes the speech to text and then runs the same security analysis."
+"Now that we have the recording, I'll click **Analyze Audio**.
+The app transcribes my speech to text and then runs the same security analysis."

 "The AI transcribes the message and correctly identifies it as a **High-Risk** threat, pointing out the impersonation of a government authority (IRS) and the use of fear and urgency.
 This is crucial for protecting against phone-based scams."